-Enhanced Provision for Deaf pupils
+Enhanced Provision for Deaf pupils (Enpro)

-- A Total Communication approach is utilised with the children, which includes Sign Supported English, use of key word signs in English and gesture with speech, or Speech alone depending on what is required .
+- A Total Communication approach is utilised with the children, which includes BSL, Sign Supported English, use of key word signs in English and gesture with speech, or Speech alone depending on what is required .
 Children are taught to read using various methods incorporating support materials such as Visual Phonics, Widgit symbols and Signed Graphics.

-- Younger children sometimes have a severe language delay (Nursery children are often at the very earliest stages of language acquisition in both speech and sign, having no words – this is a common starting point).
+- Our deaf pupils can have additional difficulties to their deafness, ranging from medical syndromes, physical disabilities, and additional moderate to severe learning difficulties including cognitive difficulties and language processing disorders.
+Younger children sometimes have a severe language delay (Nursery children are often at the very earliest stages of language acquisition in both speech and sign, having no words – this is a common starting point).

-- At present, some pupils are cochlear implanted.
-Others wear conventional behind the ear hearing aids or a BAHA device.
+- At present, some pupils are cochlear implanted, others wear conventional behind-the-ear hearing aids or a BAHA device.
 From the Reception class up, pupils have personal listening devices supported by Roger Touchscreen FM systems, if they are capable of listening well with their own apparatus.
 Mainstream classes and the hall are equipped with soundfield systems.

-- We work closely with other agencies and liaise regularly with the Essex Social Care Children With Disabilities Team, Audiology (local), Cochlear Implant centres (GOSH, Addenbrookes), Speech and Language Therapists, Sign Instructor, Deaf CAMHS and educational psychologists.
+- We work closely with other agencies and liaise regularly with the Essex Social Care Children With Disabilities Team, Audiology (local), Cochlear Implant centres (GOSH, Addenbrookes), Speech and Language Therapists, Sign Instructor, Deaf CAMHS and Educational Psychologists.

-- The primary function of the enhanced provision is to enable pupils to access mainstream education.
+- The primary function of the Enhanced Provision is to enable pupils to access mainstream education.
 ToDs liaise to moderate the curriculum to enable pupils’ access – through visual aids and functional language.
-If it is more appropriate, pupils are taught 1:1, in small groups or by Reverse Integration, alongside pre and post teaching and tutorials.
+If it is more appropriate, pupils are taught 1:1, in small groups or by Reverse Integration, alongside pre- and post-teaching and tutorials.